tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 ## Firestore get, set, add, update, delete, listDocuments

-*Do not* use the Firebase Web version 9 keywords `setDoc`, `addDoc`, `updateDoc`, or `deleteDoc`.
-These keywords will cause the TypeScript transpiler to make a mess of your directory structure, adding new directories and files that shouldn't be there.
+*Do not* use the Firebase Web version 9 methods `setDoc`, `addDoc`, `updateDoc`, or `deleteDoc`.
+These methods will cause the TypeScript transpiler to make a mess of your directory structure, adding new directories and files that shouldn't be there.

-Instead, you can use these keywords to write Cloud Functions with the Firestore database:
+Instead, you can use these methods to write Cloud Functions with the Firestore database:

 * set
 * update
 * get
 * delete

-I can't find documentation for Cloud Functions keywords.
+I can't find documentation for Cloud Functions methods.
 The closest I can find is for the [Cloud Firestore: Node.js Client](https://cloud.google.com/nodejs/docs/reference/firestore/latest).

 ### CREATE: `set`